...the Electors in each State shall have the Qualifications requisite for Electors of the most numerous Branch of the State Legislature.

 The Court has also upheld congressional regulation of federal elections over contrary state laws.
 In Oregon v.
 Mitchell (1970), a decision of limited precedential value, five Justices in a highly fractured series of opinions voted to uphold federal legislation—passed prior to the adoption of the Twenty-sixth Amendment, which was ratified a little over six months after the Court’s decision—that required the states to allow eighteen-year-olds to vote in federal elections.
 While it is true that in this case a majority of the Justices did vote to uphold a statute that dictated who could vote in federal elections, only one of the five Justices who did so—Justice Hugo L. Black—relied on Article I, Section 4 (power of Congress to regulate the times, manner, and places of elections).
 The other four relied on interpretations of Congress’s enforcement authority under the Fourteenth and Fifteenth Amendments.
 In City of Boerne v.
 Flores (1997), the Court ruled that Congress may not assert authority under Section 5 of the Fourteenth Amendment “to enforce” the amendment by prohibiting state actions not closely related to violations of the amendment.
 The Court has not yet directly applied this principle to congressional statutes regulating suffrage.

-Accordingly, it would seem that reliance on Article I, Section 4, to trump Article I, Section 2, lacks textual support, and only Justice Harry A. Blackmun endorsed it in 1970.
-"Rather, the general rule is that Congress may pass laws superseding the states’ determination of elector qualifications only when confronted with a deliberate denial of either a specific constitutional guarantee of the right to vote or of equal protection under the Fourteenth Amendment."
+Accordingly, it would seem that reliance on Article I, Section 4 to trump Article I, Section 2 lacks textual support, and only Justice Black endorsed it in 1970.
+In sum, the general rule seems to be that Congress may pass laws superseding the states’ determination of elector qualifications only when confronted with a deliberate denial of either a specific constitutional guarantee of the right to vote or of equal protection under the Fourteenth Amendment.

-The majority also held that the implementation of party rules—that had established qualifications for voting in congressional elections differing from the voting qualifications in elections for the more numerous house of the state legislature—did not violate the Elector Qualifications Clause (or the Seventeenth Amendment).
+The majority in Tashjian also held that the implementation of party rules—that established different qualifications for voting in congressional elections than in elections for the more numerous house of the state legislature—did not violate the Elector Qualifications Clause (or the Seventeenth Amendment).
 Primaries are subject to these clauses, the Court said, but the purpose of those clauses is satisfied “if all those qualified to participate in the selection of members of the more numerous branch of the state legislature are also qualified to participate in the election of Senators and Members of the House of Representatives.”
 There is no need for “perfect symmetry.”
-Justice John Paul Stevens, joined by Justice Antonin Scalia, dissented: “The Court nevertheless separates the federal qualifications from their state counterparts, inexplicably treating the mandatory ‘shall have’ language of the clauses as though it means only that the federal voters ‘may but need not have’ the qualifications of state voters.”
+Justice John Paul Stevens, joined by Justice Antonin Scalia, dissented: “The Court nevertheless separates the federal voter qualifications from their state counterparts, inexplicably treating the mandatory ‘shall have’ language of the clauses as though it means only that the federal voters ‘may but need not have’ the qualifications of state voters.”